-Ever wondered if it’s possible to import a car from Mexico to the United States?
+Have you ever wondered if importing a car from Mexico to the United States is possible?
 It’s possible, however, that international shipping regulations apply.
 Despite the proximity of the US to the area, seemingly separated only by a fence, there are still nuances to shipping a ride between the borders of the two countries.

-It's not just about international transit, but it's also about satisfying both the US and Mexico's standards.
+It's not just about international transit but also about satisfying both the US and Mexico's standards.
 Shipping a car from the area to the US requires finding a common middle ground between Mexican sellers and US buyers.

 In this article, we’ll guide you on how to import a car from Mexico.
-Learn what you need to prepare to ensure a smooth import and car shipping process.
+Learn what you must prepare to ensure a smooth import and car shipping process.

 Importing A Vehicle From Mexico To The USA

 The import process begins at the US Customs and Border Protection.
 This agency oversees the entry of all foreign vehicles into the US.
-The vehicle owner must prepare for customs clearance, as well as meet federal emissions standards.
+The vehicle owner must prepare for customs clearance and meet federal emissions standards.
 Then, there are safety regulations to observe.

 A set of necessary documentation is crucial for a successful import.
 These documents are: